Urgent needs for the shelter are published every week here> Scroll below for covid-19/pandemic assistance.

-Hospitality House staff implemented its emergency action plan protocol for pandemic flu prevention to lessen the likelihood of illness in mid-March.
-This plan includes recommendations set forth by the Centers for Disease Control and Prevention as well as additional safety precautions specific to our shelter.
+Hospitality House staff implemented its emergency action plan protocol for pandemic flu prevention to lessen the likelihood of illness in mid-March 2020 and that plan remains intact today.
+This plan includes recommendations set forth by the Centers for Disease Control and Prevention as well as additional safety precautions specific to our shelter, as outlined by Nevada County Public Health.

-Hospitality House is operating its emergency shelter and programming at multiple locations: Utah’s Place and several motels.
+Hospitality House is operating its emergency shelter and programming at multiple locations, 24-hours a day, seven days a week at Utah’s Place and several motels.
 Individuals are receiving onsite supervision, case management, hygiene necessities, and food.
 Learn more>

 Preventive measures inside the shelter include: